Landrake: St Michael's Church

 Landrake Church is dedicated to St Michael.
 It stands on a hill and the tower is 100 ft high.
-Parts of the building are Norman but the majority is of the 15th century.
-There is a brass to Edward Cowrtney, 1509.
-The church is a Grade I listed building, having been so designated on 23 January 1968.

-King Edmund gave the parish of Landerch to Bishop Burhwold in exchange for land in Devon; in 1018 this gift was confirmed by King Cnut who declared the gift had really been for the benefit of the monastery of St Germans where the bishop had his see.
+Parts of the building date to the Anglo-Saxon era.
+The earliest recorded reference to a church at Landrake dates from 1018, when King Cnut granted land to Bishop Burhwold, after which it was to pass to St Germans Priory.
 The gift included the parish of Landrake with its chapel of St Erney; these continued to be held by the monastery after the see was moved to Devon.
 In 1269 a vicarage was established whereby the vicar received the small tithes of Landrake and St Erney and the great tithe was kept by the monastery.

+The church was largely rebuilt and enlarged in the late 14th and 15th centuries, when the nave and chancel were altered and the west tower, north aisle, north porch, and south transept were added.
+The chancel contains several memorials, including a brass to Edward Courtenay, Lord of Wotton (d.
+1509), and a pair of slate monuments dated 1607 to Nicholas Mylls and his wife.

+The church was designated a Grade I listed building in 1968.